 Frequently Asked Questions

-What size battery do I need with a 100W solar panel kit?
+What size solar panel kit do I need for a shed?

-What is the difference between PWM and MPPT charge controllers?
+What is the difference between a PWM and MPPT charge controller in a solar kit?

-Can a solar panel kit power a shed in the UK?
+Can a solar panel kit power a fridge?

-Do solar panel kits work for home solar installation in the UK?
+Do solar panel kits work in winter in the UK?

 Summing Up